Blog

 Labor law posters are the mandated federal and state law notices that must be displayed by employers.
 While major changes often come into effect in January of each year, it's important to note that changes to labor law also occur throughout the year.
 As such, posters must be updated regularly to ensure that businesses do remain compliant.

 In June 2021 an updated Equal Opportunity Notice was published by the Ohio Civil Rights Commission.
-The update revised the law to include both gender iden
+The update revised the law to include both gender identity

 …